Instagram tests questions in Stories

 Instagram has been incredibly busy of late, announcing IGTV, Instagram Lite and a slate of features including Stories Soundtracks.
-But the Facebook-owned photo sharing service doesn’t show any signs of letting up.
+But the Facebook-owned photo-sharing service doesn’t show any signs of letting up.

 Android Police today noted that Instagram is testing a feature that would allow users to post questions to their followers and receive answers.

 Instagram already offers the ability to publish polls to followers with multiple-choice options for answering.
-But this test seems to point toward the option to offer lengthier responses to user’s questions.
+But this test seems to point toward the option to offer lengthier responses to users’ questions.

 Right now, when a user posts to their Story, their followers can respond via DM.
 With more open-ended questions and responses, it’s unclear if responses will still come in via DM or be bundled together as part of the story.